Maintain accreditation

 Maintain Proficient Teacher accreditation

 What you need to do to maintain your Proficient Teacher accreditation to continue teaching in NSW.
-Includes information for non-school/service based teachers and pre-2004 teachers.
+Includes information for non-school/service based teachers.

 Maintain Highly Accomplished or Lead Teacher (HALT) accreditation